sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 category: concepts-development
 ingress:
-  This article introduces the Flex content management system and how static pages can be managed in Flex Console
+  This article introduces the Flex content management system and how content pages can be managed in Flex Console
 published: true
 ---

-In 2023-02, Flex introduces a lightweight headless CMS to create static pages in Flex.
+In 2023-02, Flex introduces a lightweight headless CMS to create content pages in Flex.
 The feature allows operators to modify four default content pages without code, as well as create completely new pages.